emlm244/MicroBitSpaceDefender/README.md

 - Keep track of your remaining lives.
 - The game ends when you run out of lives.
 - Try to beat your high score!

-## Contributing

-Feel free to contribute to the `MicroBitSpaceDefender` project.
-Whether it's bug fixes, new features, or improvements to the existing code, your contributions are welcome.

 ---